bunkerity/bunkerweb/docs/security-tuning.md

     - The `LETS_ENCRYPT_DNS_CREDENTIAL_ITEM` setting is a multiple setting and can be used to set multiple items for the DNS provider.
 The items will be saved as a cache file and Certbot will read the credentials from it.

     - If no `LETS_ENCRYPT_DNS_PROPAGATION` setting is set, the provider's default propagation time will be used.

+!!! warning "Wildcard certificates"
+    Wildcard certificates are only available with DNS challenges.
+If you want to use them, you will need to set the `USE_LETS_ENCRYPT_WILDCARD` setting to `yes`.

 **Available DNS Providers**